 Lunch and the View at Hotel du Cap-Eden-Roc

-The menu created by chef Christophe Marc is gourmet simplicity – we had the pasta, club sandwiches, some salad and a few Rose… the dessert tray was incredible down to the dab of gold foil.
-We tried the homemade snickers bar, strawberry pie and a chocolate cake.
+The menu created by chef Christophe Marc is gourmet simplicity – we had the pasta, club sandwiches, some salad and a few glasses of Rosé… the dessert tray was incredible down to the dab of gold foil.
+We tried the homemade snickers bar, strawberry pie, and a chocolate cake.
 I loved the custom china at Cap-Eden-Rock Grill.
 It cost a pretty penny but the relaxing day, the amazing view and meal were worth every bit.

 Originally a refuge for writers, it became a hotel in 1889.
 Artists and writers made it their preferred place on the Côte d’Azur, soon to be joined by the aristocracy and later by movie stars.
 While we didn’t stay here, you can check out the rates here if your budget allows.
 We just enjoyed our day in Antibes and lunch at Cap d’Antibes along with other pretty people in their sundress and crisp white cotton linens.